 It is very common to develop breast masses or breast lumps during breastfeeding.
-Majority of these are benign meaning they are not cancerous.
+The majority of these are benign meaning they are not cancerous.
 But it is natural for women to be concerned about any suspicious breast lump during breastfeeding or any other abnormality within the breast.

-Many times mothers wonder whether the developed breast lump during breast cancer is breast cancer!
+Many times mothers wonder whether the breast lump developed during breastfeeding is breast cancer!

 Although this occurs rarely, it can happen.

 This article discusses in detail the various causes of breast lumps during breastfeeding, the various modalities available to diagnose them and the treatment options available.

 Pregnancy and lactation is a period of hormonal upheaval for a woman’s body.
 During this period, the breasts undergo several physiological changes.
 These changes occur due to various hormones that cause hyperplasia of the breast tissue for the preparation of breast milk secretion.

 Read more about Breast Milk Production and Regulation